 - Option C: 5.0 credits of coursework.

 14. Courses will normally be taken at the 5000 level.
 A maximum of 1.0 credit is permitted at the 4000-level.
 It is not advisable for MA students to take 6000-level classes.
-Any such requests must be made to the Graduate Supervisor.
+Any requests for exceptions must be made to the Graduate Supervisor.

 16. Students may request permission to include directed reading courses (PSCI 5900 or PSCI 5901) as part of their program.
 Permission is required from both the Graduate Supervisor and the professor with whom the tutorial will be taken.
 Students must complete a Tutorial Approval Form.
 A detailed course outline must be attached to the form.
 No more than 1.0 credit in tutorials can go towards the MA degree requirements.